mark-hingston/embedder/README.md

     pipeline --> |"step 6"|qdrantMgr
     pipeline --> |"step 7"|fileProc
     pipeline --> |"step 8"|chunker
-    pipeline --> |"step 9"|embedSvc
+    pipeline --> |"step 9"|stateMgr
-    pipeline --> |"step 10"|qdrantMgr
+    pipeline --> |"step 10"|embedSvc
-    pipeline --> |"step 11"|repoMgr
+    pipeline --> |"step 11"|qdrantMgr
-    pipeline --> |"step 12"|stateMgr
+    pipeline --> |"step 12"|repoMgr
     pipeline --> |"step 13"|stateMgr
+    pipeline --> |"step 14"|stateMgr
 ```

 The `EmbeddingPipeline` orchestrates the entire process by executing a sequence of steps, coordinating different components.
 The diagram above visually represents this flow.
 The steps correspond directly to the numbered comments within the `EmbeddingPipeline.run()` method:

 1.  **Check Repository:** The `RepositoryManager` verifies that the target directory is a valid Git repository root. *(Initial check)*
 2.  **Ensure Qdrant Collection:** The `QdrantManager` checks if the target collection exists in Qdrant.
 If not, it creates the collection along with necessary payload indices (`source`, `tags`, `analysisError`).
 It also validates vector dimensions and distance metric compatibility if the collection already exists.
 3.  **Load State:** The configured `StateManager` (either `BlobStateManager` or `FileStateManager`) reads the state from its source (Azure Blob or local file).
 If the source doesn't exist, it starts with an empty state.
-It loads the last processed Git commit hash and the mapping of previously processed files to their Qdrant point IDs.
+It loads the last processed Git commit hash, the mapping of previously processed files to their Qdrant point IDs, and any `pendingChunks` from a previous incomplete run.
 4.  **List Files:** The `RepositoryManager` determines which files need processing.
 Based on the `DIFF_ONLY` setting and the loaded state, it either performs a `git diff` against the last commit or lists all tracked files (`git ls-files`).
 It outputs sets of `filesToProcess` and `filesToDeletePointsFor`.
 5.  **Identify Points for Deletion:** The `StateManager` uses the loaded state and the `filesToDeletePointsFor` set to compile a list of specific Qdrant point IDs that correspond to outdated file versions or deleted files.
 6.  **Delete Outdated Points:** The `QdrantManager` sends a request to Qdrant to delete the points identified in the previous step.
 This cleanup happens before adding new data.
 7.  **Filter & Load Files:** The `FileProcessor` takes the `filesToProcess` set, filters out non-text files (binaries, lock files), reads the content of valid text files, and determines the appropriate chunking strategy (`code`, `html`, etc.) for each.
 8.  **Analyze & Chunk Files:** The `Chunker` processes the valid files concurrently.
 For each file, it uses the `AnalysisService` to get LLM-generated metadata and then chunks the content using the appropriate strategy (`@mastra/rag`), embedding the analysis results into the chunk metadata.
 Configured delays (`SUMMARY_API_DELAY_MS`) are applied between analysis calls.
+It then combines these newly generated chunks with any `pendingChunks` loaded from the previous state.
+9.  **Save Intermediate State:** The `StateManager` saves an *intermediate state* to its configured destination.
+This state includes all combined chunks (pending + new) marked as `pendingChunks`, along with the current commit hash and the results of the point deletions from Step 6.
+This allows the pipeline to resume from this point if the subsequent embedding or upsert steps fail.
-9.  **Generate Embeddings:** The `EmbeddingService` takes all the text chunks, batches them, and calls the configured Embedding API (with delays `EMBEDDING_API_DELAY_MS` and retries) to generate vector embeddings for each chunk.
+10. **Generate Embeddings:** The `EmbeddingService` takes the combined list of text chunks, batches them, and calls the configured Embedding API (with delays `EMBEDDING_API_DELAY_MS` and retries) to generate vector embeddings for each chunk.
-10. **Upsert New Points:** The `QdrantManager` prepares Qdrant point objects (ID, vector, payload) for the new chunks and upserts them into the Qdrant collection in batches, waiting for completion.
+11. **Upsert New Points:** The `QdrantManager` prepares Qdrant point objects (ID, vector, payload) for the new chunks and upserts them into the Qdrant collection in batches, waiting for completion.
-11. **Get Current Commit:** The `RepositoryManager` retrieves the current `HEAD` commit hash from the Git repository.
+12. **Get Current Commit:** The `RepositoryManager` retrieves the current `HEAD` commit hash from the Git repository (this might be the same as the one saved in the intermediate state, but retrieved again for consistency).
-12. **Calculate Next State:** The `StateManager` computes the new state by removing entries for deleted/modified files, adding entries for newly processed files (mapping them to their new point IDs), and including the current commit hash obtained in Step 11.
+13. **Calculate *Final* State:** The `StateManager` computes the *final* state based on the *intermediate state* saved in Step 9.
+It updates the `files` mapping with the `newFilePointsState` (mapping files to their newly upserted point IDs) and clears the `pendingChunks` field (as they are now successfully processed).
+The current commit hash is also included.
+14. **Save *Final* State:** The `StateManager` saves the calculated *final* state (as JSON) to its configured destination (Azure Blob or local file), overwriting the intermediate state.
-13. **Save State:** The `StateManager` saves the calculated next state (as JSON) to its configured destination (Azure Blob or local file), overwriting the previous state.
+13. **Save *Final* State:** The `StateManager` saves the calculated *final* state (as JSON) to its configured destination (Azure Blob or local file), overwriting the intermediate state.

 ## Setup